The 13th CHPC Coding Summer School

 30 January - 10 February 2023

-The Coding Summer School will take on a physical form at various university locations around the country.
-Students will be required to attend one of the university locations.
+The Coding Summer School took place on a physical form at various university locations around the country.
+Students were required to attend one of the university locations.

 The Summer School is jointly organised by the Centre for High Performance Computing (CHPC) of the Council of Scientific and Industrial Research and the National Institute for Theoretical Computational Science (NITheCS).
 This joint effort was specifically motivated by a concept paper of the South African Department of Science and Innovation (DSI) that explores the possibility to broaden the scope of NITheP into a national institute/centre for theoretical and computational science.

 Aim of the School:

 The School will start with a Basic Programming Course to introduce students to Linux (Ubuntu) Command line and bash scripting and the Python programming language.
 This will be followed by introductions to Foundations of Theoretical and Computational Sciences on topics such as: